To be read in conjunction with update sent to parents and students via email on Friday 22 May.

-- wash their hands regularly, particularly after using the toilet and before eating
+- wash their hands regularly using soap, particularly after using the toilet and before eating

 - avoid spreading infections to others by staying home if they are unwell

-- cover a cough or sneeze with a tissue.
+- cover a cough or sneeze with a tissue or their arm.

 Stay home if you’re sick

-It’s important that students who are unwell stay at home and recover to avoid the spread of winter illnesses (not just COVID-19).
+It’s important that students and staff who are unwell stay at home and recover to avoid the spread of winter illnesses (not just COVID-19).
 Now is not the time to soldier on.

 If a student becomes unwell with flu-like symptoms while at school, their parents/carers will be contacted immediately, and infection control practices will be enacted.